Two teens killed in Sunday night car-semi collision near downtown Sioux City

-SIOUX CITY -- Two teenagers were killed in a two-vehicle collision at the intersection of Third Street and Lewis Blvd. on Sunday night.
+SIOUX CITY -- Two teenagers were killed in a two-vehicle collision at the intersection of Third Street and Lewis Boulevard on Sunday night.

 At 9:31 p.m., officers responded to the accident, which involved a 4-door car and a semi tractor-trailer.
-Preliminary investigation shows that the northbound semi reportedly struck the eastbound car in the intersection.
+The northbound semi reportedly struck the eastbound car in the intersection.

 A 19-year-old male and an 18-year-old female were both dead when emergency personnel arrived on the scene.
 The driver of the semi was not injured in the collision.